 An individualized work plan is developed by the apprenticeship coordinator, working with the industry or government representative, for each apprentice.
+Apprentices work a minimum of 450 hours during the academic year (with an option to start early in summer).

 TJR Forrest Center Programs include: